 Finally, verify what exactly your insurance covers, discuss any exclusions or limits in your policy with the adjuster, and ask for a written explanation of why any items aren’t included in the estimate and whether there are any coverage limits.
 You can ask for a written explanation of how the adjuster arrived at their estimate if you feel any mistakes or unfair exclusions have been made.

 How do I settle a fire claim with my insurance company?

 First, if you don’t have enough money available to you to pay for your immediate expenses after a fire, you can ask your insurance company for an advance on your claim.
 This can help if you need cash immediately for expenses like hotel rooms, meals, or clothing.
 Be aware, however, that any money you get in advance will be deducted from your final settlement amount later.

 Next, you want to make an accurate estimate of your losses.
-Do not dispose of any burnt items, because you’ll need them as evidence for the damage you have suffered.
-Also do not make any type of repair until your insurance adjuster has properly inspected the damage to your home and property and given the go-ahead to get the repair process started.
-Make sure to keep evidence of any items that have been lost or fully destroyed.
+Do not dispose of any burnt items because you’ll need them as evidence for the damage you have suffered.
+Also, do not make any type of repair until your insurance adjuster has properly inspected the damage to your home and property and given the go-ahead to get the repair process started.
+Ensure to keep evidence of any items that have been lost or fully destroyed.